Health Sciences (HEAL)

 Description: Designed to explore the physiological, psychological, and sociological parameters of human sexuality, while providing accurate information and helping students develop healthy attitudes toward sexuality.
 Cross-list: SWGS 306.

-HEAL 313 - FOUNDATIONS OF HEALTH PROMOTION AND EDUCATION
+HEAL 313 - FOUNDATIONS OF THE PUBLIC HEALTH PROFESSION

 Department: Kinesiology